 Disclosures to Plan Sponsors

-If you are enrolled in a group health plan, we may disclose your PHI to the plan sponsor of your group health plan so that the plan sponsor can administer the plan.
+If you are enrolled in a group health plan, we may disclose summary health information and enrollment and disenrollment information to the plan sponsor of the group health plan for limited plan administration purposes.
 A plan sponsor is normally an employer or a company that manages the employee’s benefit plan.
-We only disclose PHI to a plan sponsor once we have received a signed certification from the plan that the plan documents have been amended in accordance with the law and the plan sponsor agrees to only use PHI for plan administration purposes.
+To share any other PHI, CDPHP must obtain a signed certification from the plan sponsor in accordance with HIPAA.

 If you are enrolled in a CDPHP government program plan, such as Select Plan (Medicaid eligible recipients), we may disclose your PHI to a business associate to determine your eligibility for the plan or for additional public benefits.

 CDPHP may disclose your PHI to report information to state and federal agencies that regulate us such as the U.S. Department of Health and Human Services and where otherwise as required by federal, state, or local law.